Vancouver International Airport: A-B Connector

 The entire building is controlled by a low voltage control system with scheduling and daylight-harvesting controls, including dimming in all holdrooms, and occupancy sensors were utilized extensively in non-public spaces.
 4000K was used for the majority of interior lighting and all exterior lighting, which enhances the vast white finish forming part of the architectural design, and 3000K was used for washrooms and lounges are standards for this airport.
 Additionally, the various thematic lighting enhanced the native artwork and associated themed landscape.

-Manufacturer(s) TaggedLumenpulse iGuzzini Sistemalux Cree Lighting Canada LEDLinear Lighting Services Inc (LSI) Current by GE
+Manufacturer(s) TaggedLumenpulse iGuzzini Sistemalux Cree Lighting Canada LEDLinear Lighting Services Inc (LSI)

 Market Sector(s) TaggedArchitecture + Design